AaronKehl/VE.Direct/README.md

 ## BlueSolar Hex

 Currently vedirect.py contains programming to interact with a Victron Solar Charge Controller.
+Requires the VE.Direct serial cable (or eventually it could be tweaked to work via bluetooth).

 ## How It Works

 With vedirect.py in your working directory you can import, then initialize a ve.direct device.
 This is VERY different from current VE.Direct scripts that only retreive/decode the heartbeat from the device.
-This class allows all individual parameters (if applicable) to be written/read individually.
+This class allows all individual parameters (if applicable) to be written/read individually. e.g:
-e.g:

 - import vedirect